tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

     print(frame_count)
 ```

 This is beginning to look a lot more like Processing code!
-The creator of py5 intends that the next release allows you to place the `size()` function in the `setup()` block -- so you won't require a `settings()` function in future, just like Processing :)
+The creator of py5 intends that the next release allows you to place the `size()` function in the `setup()` block -- so you won't require the `settings()` function in future, just like Processing :)

 You can run the sketch.
-Note that you can also use the stop button to stop/exit sketch (Figure 7).
+Note that you can also use the stop button to stop/exit sketches (Figure 8).

 <figure>
   <img src="{{ site.url }}/img/tapy5/stop-button.png" class="fullwidth" />
-  <figcaption>Figure 7: You can stop sketches using the stop button</figcaption>
+  <figcaption>Figure 8: You can stop running sketches using the stop button</figcaption>
 </figure>

-If you restart Thonny, it'll recall the Program arguments field from the last session.
+If you restart Thonny, it'll recall the *Program arguments* details from the last session.
 You must clear this field to return to normal Python mode.

 ## Installing Packages

-You can install additional Python libraries to extend your py5 sketches.
+You can install additional Python libraries to add new functionality to your py5 sketches.
 In this section, you'll install a 2D Python physics library, [Pymunk](http://www.pymunk.org).
-The techniques you use here apply to installing other Python packages.
+The techniques you use here apply to installing other Python packages in Thonny.

 <blockquote markdown="1">
-NOTE: One of the neat things about JPype is that it makes the Java Processing jars available to the CPython interpreter, unlike [Jython](https://www.jython.org/) for Processing.py, which doesn't support third-party Python libraries that use extensions written in C. It's for this reason that the popular NumPy library will run fine in py5 but not Processing.py.
+NOTE: One of the neat things about JPype is that it makes the Java Processing jars available to the CPython interpreter -- unlike [Jython](https://www.jython.org/) for Processing.py, which can't support third-party Python libraries that use extensions written in C. It's for this reason that the popular NumPy library will run fine in py5 but not Processing.py.
 </blockquote>

 You need to install Python packages using Thonny's built-in `pip` command.
 Open your terminal and change to your Thonny `bin` directory: